 Are Add-ons Expensive?

-Not necessarily.
-Most add-ons cost a fraction of your total premium, depending on your age, health, and the coverage amount.
-For example, a ₱500,000 critical illness rider might add just ₱300–₱500 to your monthly premium.
+Not really.
+Most riders cost just a small percentage of your total premium.
+For example, a ₱500,000 critical illness rider might add ₱300–₱500 to your monthly payment.
+For that price, you’re essentially buying peace of mind.

 When Should You Add Riders?